brianinnes/homeLab/docs/ovirt.md

 ssh-copy-id root@<host-address>
 ```

-you will be prompted to confirm the connection, answer **yes** then you will be prompted for the root password, which you enteres in step 4 of the previous section.
+you will be prompted to confirm the connection, answer **yes** then you will be prompted for the root password, which you entered in step 4 of the previous section.

 ## Configure LVM filter